nehalgala7/Nodejs-concepts/conditional_logical_operator.md

 A proper understanding of how the JavaScript engine converts these condition expressions to booleans is necessary for writing correct and predictable conditional logic.

-Identifying truthy and falsy values fundamental concept that can enable us to understand the conversions:
-Identifying truthy and falsy values in javascipt - Every value in JavaScript can be classified as either truthy or falsy.
+Identifying truthy and falsy values fundamental concept that can enable us to understand the conversions - Every value in JavaScript can be classified as either truthy or falsy.
 The falsy values in JavaScript are as follows:

 ```